 Get a USDA-approved shipping crate.

 Making sure your pet has the right crate to travel in is very important!
-The crate should be large enough for your pet to comfortably stand, sit, and turn around in.
-Linning it with some type of bedding is also recommended in case of accidents.
+The crate should be large enough for your pet to comfortably stand, sit, and turn around.
+Lining it with some type of bedding is also recommended in case of accidents.
 We recommend shredded paper since it is the safest option for your pet.

 Depending on the length of your trip you may also want to tape a small baggie of food to the outside of your pet’s crate.
 This way, airplane personnel will be able to feed your pet during a layover.
 You can also freeze a small dish or tray of water for your pet to have in their crate in case they get thirsty.
 By freezing the water ahead of time your pet will have access to water as it melts and spilling will be minimal.
 You can also consider a drip-style water bottle.